 From an early age, James has always been a keen sportsman competing in rugby and squash teams for many years.
 Shortly after completing his first year at Coventry University he contracted bacterial meningitis.
-After three years in hospital, which saw the amputation of both of his legs, in 2010 James returned to Coventry University to complete his degree - gaining a First-Class Honours in Architectural Design Technology.
+After three years in hospital, which saw the amputation of both of his legs, in 2010 James returned to Coventry University to which James also brings to his role at Corstorphine & Wright as Senior Architectural Technologist.